Adrian Neaga: South Korea

 During his time at Chunnam Dragons, Neaga was selected in the Team of the Season and was awarded the Bronze Boot for finishing third in the goalscorers standings.
 After 18 months at Chunnam Dragons, Neaga made a statement saying that he would like to return to Steaua București.
 His club agreed to the transfer, on the condition that the Romanian club pay a US$1.5 million release fee.
 But Steaua București refused, and Neaga joined Korean club Seongnam Ilhwa Chunma instead.
 With his new team, Neaga won the Korean title for the first time and, also for the first time, played in the Asian Champions League, scoring a goal in his first game, against Vietnam's champions.

 Second return to Steaua București

 In June 2007, Neaga returned to Steaua București for a second time.
 Back at Steaua, he scored a goal in the 2–0 home victory against BATE Borisov, thus qualifying for the first time in his life for the UEFA Champions League, where he played against the likes of Arsenal and Sevilla.

 In January 2009, Neaga was released by Steaua București and signed for Azerbaijani club Neftchi Baku.

 Coaching career

-After he ended his player career, Neaga started a career as coach, and his first job came at the beginning of 2013, when he signed a contract with Liga IV team Unirea Bascov.
+After Neaga ended his player career, Neaga started a career as coach, and his first job came at the beginning of 2013, when he signed a contract with Liga IV team Unirea Bascov.
 In December 2013, Neaga signed a contract to manage Atletic Bradu, in Liga III.
 In July 2014, Neaga signed a contract to coach ACS Urban Titu.